Verified

 I entered the helping profession because I genuinely love people and feel a deep sense of care for who they are.
 I’m often moved by the small, human details—our quirks, our stories, and the ways each person carries something uniquely their own.
 I’m guided by empathy and a belief in the inherent worth that lives in all of us, even when it’s hard to see in ourselves.
 When someone is struggling, I want them to feel truly seen, understood, and accepted.

-My own experiences with adversity have shaped how I show up in this work, teaching me how to be with pain in a way that is gentle, steady, and non-judgmental.
-Because I’ve been there, I understand how hard it can be to carry things alone, and I’m committed to creating a safe space where you can begin to feel more supported.
-I aim to help you develop a kinder, more compassionate relationship with yourself, one that honors your experience and encourages growth at your own pace.
-Ultimately, my hope is that through this work, you feel more understood, more resilient, and more connected to your own worth.
+My own experiences with adversity have shaped how I show up in this work.
+They’ve taught me how to sit with pain in a way that is gentle, steady, and free of judgment.
+Because I’ve walked through difficult times myself, I understand how heavy it can feel to carry things alone.
+I’m committed to creating a space where you feel safe, heard, and respected.

 Rachel Grossman, LCSW's approach

-My therapeutic approach is warm, collaborative, and grounded in deep respect for each person’s lived experience.
-I believe healing is a holistic process that involves the mind, body, nervous system, and emotional life, as well as our sense of meaning and connection.
-I see the body as an important source of information and healing, and I work with the whole person—not just the symptoms.
-When we work together, I aim to create a space where you feel safe, heard, and truly respected.
+My therapeutic approach is warm, collaborative, and rooted in deep respect for each person’s lived experience.
+I view healing as a holistic process—one that encompasses the mind, nervous system, emotional life, and our sense of meaning and connection.
+I consider the body an essential source of wisdom and healing, and I strive to work with the whole person rather than focusing solely on symptoms.

 What you can expect from sessions with Rachel Grossman, LCSW

 In our sessions, you can expect a non-judgmental and gentle space where you are welcome just as you are.
-I make room for authenticity, turning inward, and meeting your experience with compassion and softness.
-You will be seen without pressure to perform or fix anything right away.
-My goal is to hold a steady, calm presence so you can feel safe enough to explore what is really going on for you.
+Together, we will make room for authenticity, turning inward, and meeting your experience with compassion and softness.

 Rachel Grossman, LCSW's experience working with the Jewish community

 At the same time, I hold an open, non-judgmental stance toward each person’s individual relationship to Jewish identity and practice.
-I’m not here to fit anyone into a mold or to push a particular way of being.
 My hope is to offer a space where Jewish clients feel seen, understood, and supported in a way that feels authentic to them.
-Whether you are looking for support around faith, community, relationships, or personal growth, I aim to honor your experience with respect and care.

 Rachel Grossman, LCSW's Book Recommendation Zone